Astralsparv/Picotron-Wiki/picotron_api/userdata/readme.md

 # Picotron API > userdata

 ## Overview

 A userdata is a specialized array type that contains numeric values, and is optimized for bulk operations.
 Because of this, they are an essential tool for optimizing code in Picotron.

 Userdatas are especially useful for representing large amounts of numerical data in a manner that's easy to manipulate and copy.
 They are also a pragmatic way to do operations based in linear algebra, and have a dedicated set of vector/matrix-specific methods, such as [`magnitude()`](methods/magnitude/main.md), [`cross()`](methods/cross/main.md) and [`matmul()`](methods/matmul/main.md).

 Userdatas are a reference type.
 You can have multiple variables pointing to the same userdata.
 Many of userdata's methods and operators create and return new userdatas by default, rather than mutating the existing userdata, but unlike a string, they are still mutable by certain operations.
-You can create a new copy of a userdata by calling its [`copy()`](methods/copy/main.md) method with no arguments.
+You can create a new copy of a userdata by calling its [`copy()`](methods/copy/main.md) method with no arguments. adding

+The [Intro to userdata guide](/guides/intro_to_userdata/main.md) is a great read for some uses with userdata and explaining some features.

 ## Creation
 Userdatas are not resizable once created.
 However, most of the time the actual expense of allocating a userdata is several times cheaper than the overhead of calling the Lua function that would do so.
 There are several ways to make a new userdata.